harryziyuhe/amberharrywedding/PLAN.md

 - FAQ items use semantic foldable disclosure behavior with native HTML rather than JavaScript
 - Filter buttons show all items by default and allow guests to switch between `Food`, `Experiences`, and `Hikes`
 - Schedule venue blocks include external Google Maps links beneath the location name and address
+- Assigned page images are rendered with static HTML image markup and shared CSS only, using one compact but high-contrast gradient-based transition treatment across all image-bearing pages
 - All other site behavior remains static HTML and CSS with no framework, backend, or routing changes

 ## Test Plan

 - Confirm `PLAN.md` mentions all current pages, including `FAQ`, and matches the live nav structure
+- Confirm `PLAN.md` documents the new page photography and explicitly excludes `Torrey Pines_V.png`
+- Confirm `PLAN.md` documents the current image refinements: natural image height and a shared compact but aggressive gradient-based transition for white-fade image edges
 - Confirm the Schedule requirements explicitly include title/time on the left and venue, address, Google Maps link, and note on the right
 - Confirm the Things to Do requirements explicitly mention the three filter categories and the `Torrey Pines Golf Course` entry under `Experiences`
 - Confirm the FAQ requirements explicitly mention foldable collapsed-by-default rows, the right-aligned `<` toggle, `Black Tie` dress code, and guest logistics topics such as arrival timing, rideshare, and parking